Leyland Landtrain: Production

 Initially, the Landtrain was produced at the Guy Motors factory in Wolverhampton.
 Production was expected to be 1000 vehicles a year.
 Production subsequently moved to the plant in Bathgate in August 1982, which led to the closure of the Wolverhampton plant.
 Subsequently, when the Bathgate plant closed in June 1984, production was moved to the Scammell plant in Watford.
 In addition to complete trucks, the plants produced Complete Knock-Down (CKD) kits.
 These were partially completed vehicles which were exported widely to be assembled locally into vehicles.
-The Leyland plant in Thika, Kenya, and Ibadan, Nigeria were two of the main plants to receive CKDs.
+The Leyland plants in Thika, Kenya, and Ibadan, Nigeria were two of the main plants to receive CKDs.
 Vehicles were produced with combinations of engine power and GVW as 19–24, 19–29, 30–24, 30–29, 36-24 and 36–29.
 These designations were inscribed on the cab door.

 The trucks were popular in Africa, particularly in Nigeria, Kenya and Zimbabwe.
 They were used for a wide range of tasks, whether general operations or more specialised work like providing emergency relief in Sudan or helping to rebuild the runway in Port Stanley after the Falklands War.
 A Landtrain came fifth overall, and first in its class, in the gruelling 1100 mi three-day Argungu rally.
-The sponsor, an Alhaji Chanchanji, gave the prize money to an orphanage near to the Leyland factory in Nigeria.
+The sponsor, an Alhaji Chanchanji, gave the prize money to an orphanage near the Leyland factory in Nigeria.

 In February 1987, Leyland merged with the Dutch firm DAF Trucks to form Leyland DAF.
 Bonneted trucks were dropped from the range and production of the Landtrain stopped following the merger.